Documentation Index

 The default content role assigned to any new user, reader, or group is based on what was configured during SCIM provisioning setup.
 Permissions will be set to None by default but can be updated at any time.

-1. To manage content access, select the desired reader and click Manage Content Access.
+1. Select the desired reader and click Manage Content Access.

 2. Choose the desired access level from the dropdown and click Update.